sanctuarycomputer/style/README.md

 </div>
 ```

-The coding example above de

-From this example, we can visualize exactly how this file will appear in our HTML.
+When reading our code example above, we can visualize exactly how this file will appear in our HTML.
 If we also want to remove or add an atribute, all we have to do is append or remove a class.
-This approach allows us to implement a completely custom component design without having to rely on writting verbose and non-composable class names like : `chat-notication` and `chat-notification-logo-wrapper`.
+This approach allows us to implement a completely custom component design without having to rely on writing verbose and non-composable class names like : `chat-notication` and `chat-notification-logo-wrapper`.

 <!--
 <br>